Continued fraction: Fundamental recurrence formulas

 These recurrence relations are due to John Wallis (1616–1703) and Leonhard Euler (1707–1783).

+These recurrence relations are simply a different notation for the relations obtained by Pietro Antonio Cataldi (1548-1626).

-As an example, consider the regular continued fraction in canonical form that represents the golden ratio φ:
+As an example, consider the simple continued fraction in canonical form that represents the golden ratio φ:

 Applying the fundamental recurrence formulas we find that the successive numerators A_{n} are {1, 2, 3, 5, 8, 13, ...} and the successive denominators B_{n} are {1, 1, 2, 3, 5, 8, ...}, the Fibonacci numbers.
 Since all the partial numerators in this example are equal to one, the determinant formula assures us that the absolute value of the difference between successive convergents approaches zero quite rapidly.